Amongst The Stone Roses’ many classic songs, Waterfall is (for us) the impeccable masterpiece of the lot.

 The chorus lets us know she’ll carry on through it all, she’s a waterfall.

-Bass player Mani rumbles along in the background, but the driving force to Waterfall are Brown, Squire’s looping riff that chimes as it matches crashing cymbals, and drummer Reni’s jazzy fills.
+Bass player Mani rumbles along in the background, but the driving force to Waterfall are Brown, Squire’s looping riff that chimes as it matches crashing cymbals, and drummer Reni with his jazzy fills.

-He’s busy at work on the high-hat, mainly, but his soaring backing vocals really complement Brown’s innocent style.
+He’s busy at work on the high-hat, mainly, but his soaring backing vocals really complement Brown’s innocent and hushed style.

-Recording for the eponymous debut album took place in London back in 1988 and the year after that (1989 for anyone lacking math skills).
+Recording for the eponymous debut album took place in London back in 1988.
+And the year after that (1989—for anyone lacking mathematical skills).